This post contains affiliate links.

 Why: to improve your writing

-If you’re looking for something more focused on travel check out the travel writing course from Nomadic Matt, who’s been a leader of the travel blogging community for years.
-In the course he partners with David Farley, a professor at NYU and Columbia, and the 5-month syllabus includes personalized feedback and access to a private Facebook group as well.
+If you’re looking for something more focused on travel check out the travel writing courses from Nomadic Matt, who’s been a leader of the travel blogging community for years.
+In the course, he partners with David Farley, a professor at NYU and Columbia, and the syllabus includes personalized feedback and access to a private Facebook group as well.

 Why: to learn blogging tips